 According to the National Institute of Neurological Disorders and Stroke (NINDS), bright or flashing lights can trigger migraine headaches.

-A 2014 review reports around 40% of those with migraine experience a migraine attack as the result of visual stimuli.
+A 2020 study reports that around 60% of those with migraine experience a migraine attack due to visual stimuli.
 Neuroimaging has shown that people with migraine have a different brain structure that processes visual information.

 Authors of the review state that those with migraine appear to have an increased sensitivity to bright and flickering lights.

 Additionally, people with migraine may have a condition called photophobia.
-This is a sensitivity to light that may occur even when a person is not having a migraine attack.
+This involves a sensitivity to light that may occur even when a person is not having a migraine attack.

 Tips to manage

 A person may find it helpful to wear sunglasses when they are outside.
-Moreover, if a person is in an environment with artificial light, they can try to sit closer to the windows.
+Moreover, if individuals are in an environment with artificial light, they can try to sit closer to the windows.
 It is also advisable to try to avoid sources of flickering light.

-The American Migraine Foundation (AMF) states that green light is unlikely to trigger a migraine.
-A person can try to find bulbs that emit green light.
+A 2023 study found that green light is unlikely to trigger a migraine.
+Therefore, a person can try to find bulbs that emit green light.

 People with migraine are more sensitive to sound.
 Loud or sudden noises may be a migraine trigger for some people, according to NINDS.
-This can occur for approximately 50–75% of those with migraine.
+This can occur for approximately 70% to 80% of those with migraine.

 Tips to manage

-According to AMF, certain odors can stimulate the nerves in the nasal passages, leading to a migraine headache.
-Some triggers include:
+Certain odors can stimulate the nerves in the nasal passages, leading to a migraine headache.

 • perfumes